rapid-community/RapidOS/README.md

 **Option 2: Allow Windows to Install Drivers Automatically**
 - **Keep Internet Connected**: If you prefer Windows to handle driver installation, leave the system connected to the internet during installation.
   - Windows will automatically download and install the necessary drivers after reaching the desktop.

-#### 4. Re-enable Secure Boot
-After finishing the setup and confirming everything works, remember to re-enable **Secure Boot** in your BIOS to ensure maximum security.

 ---